yeoman/yeoman/cli/lib/generators/readme.md

 Before we go on, let’s see our brand new generator description:

     $ yeoman generate initializer --help
+    ..
+Invoke initializer ..
+    Description:
+        Create files for initializer generator.

-yeoman is usually able to generate good descriptions, but not in this particular case.
+Yeoman is usually able to generate good descriptions, but not in this particular case.
 We can solve this problem in two ways.
 The first one is calling desc inside our generator: